blckswmngbrd/Dempster-Shafer-Trading-Algo/README.md

 Developed
 by

-Randall Campbell and Francisco Hernandez,Phd.
+Randall Campbell and Francisco Hernandez
 @ The Illinois Institute of Technology - Stuart School of Business